Workflow Configuration

 emptyfieldField is absent, null, or an empty string/array

-andconditions[]All sub-expressions must be true
+andconditions[]All sub-expressions must be true. conditions must be non-empty.

-orconditions[]At least one sub-expression must be true
+orconditions[]At least one sub-expression must be true. conditions must be non-empty.

 notconditionInverts the sub-expression